-

 • Cosmetics : to protect the skin from oxidative stress and improve the preservation of formulations.

-• Nutraceuticals : to ensure the stability of capsules or tablets containing fat-soluble vitamins.
+• Nutraceuticals : to guarantee the stability of capsules or tablets containing fat-soluble vitamins.

 • Control the content of active vitamin E in food or nutraceutical products;

-• Check the conformity of nutritional or cosmetic claims (e.g. “rich in vitamin E”);
+• Check the compliance of nutritional or cosmetic claims (e.g., “rich in vitamin E”);

-• Ensure the stability of formulations containing compounds sensitive to oxidation;
+• Ensuring the stability of formulations containing compounds sensitive to oxidation;

 • Ensure regulatory compliance with technical specifications and composition standards.